sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 The team consists of 8 departments:
 - **Structures**: deals with CAD design of prototype components, conducting FEM structural analysis and machining composite materials;
 - **Recovery**: is divided into Re-entry, which deals with the sizing and manufacture of the re-entry system, and Expulsion, which makes and tests the ejection systems;
-- **Propulsion**: currently conducting the SRT research and development project, which is to build a hybrid propellant endoreactor
+- **Propulsion**: currently conducting the SRT research and development project, which is to build a hybrid propellant endoreactor;
-- **Mission Analysis**: develops proprietary pre- and post-launch simulation and analysis scripts and models
+- **Mission Analysis**: develops proprietary pre- and post-launch simulation and analysis scripts and models;
-- **Control System**: develops the active control system to preciously follow the desired trajectory by simulating the response of the active control surfaces
+- **Control System**: develops the active control system to preciously follow the desired trajectory by simulating the response of the active control surfaces;
-- **Avionics**: Deals with the development of on-board software and electronics that regulate the operation of all components of the rocket-probe during flight.
+- **Avionics**: Deals with the development of on-board software and electronics that regulate the operation of all components of the rocket-probe during flight;
 - **Aerodynamics**: deals with modeling aerodynamic forces and the interaction of our prototypes with the environment during launch through theoretical analysis, CFD simulations, and wind tunnel testing.

 ## Space Team